 Paul Agnew is in continuous demand as an outstanding interpreter of the baroque and pre-classical repertoire.
 His long association with the world’s leading conductors in the field of early music includes a discography of over one hundred recordings.
 Born in Glasgow, he was educated at Magdalen College, Oxford before embarking on an acclaimed vocal career that has taken him throughout the world.

-As Joint Musical Director of Les Arts Florissants, he continues to present the complete cycle of Monteverdi Madrigals in concert.
-Spread over nearly 100 concerts, this monumental project continues into 2016.
-The first recording to have come from the project, entitled “Mantova” and released on the Les Arts Florissants label has received high critical acclaim.
-The Guardian has given 4 stars to the second recording “Cremona”, and Gramophone magazine has selected it for the “Editor’s choice” of its July issue.
+As Joint Musical Director of Les Arts Florissants, he continues to present the complete cycle of Monteverdi Madrigals in concert, spread over nearly 100 performances.
+The first recording to have come from the project, entitled “Mantova” (released on the Les Arts Florissants label) received high critical acclaim.
+The Guardian gave 4 stars to the second recording “Cremona”, and Gramophone magazine selected it for the “Editor’s choice” of its July 2016 issue.
 The CD has been also awarded the “Choc du mois” by the specialized music magazine Classica.
-Volume three of the project, “Venice” is forthcoming.
+Volume three, “Venezia”, was released in February 2017 and represents the completion of the project.

 Agnew’s comprehensive discography includes “Lamentazione” – on which he conducts Les Arts Florissants choir in works by Scarlatti and Caldara for Virgin, “The Food of Love – songs by Purcell” for Ambroisie, Sally Beamish’s In Dreaming for Virgin Classics, Rameau’s Dardanus for ABC, and Dowland songs for Metronome.
 On DVD, his performances include Les Boréades and Les Indes galantes on Opus Arte, Lully’s Armide, the Bach B Minor Mass and St. Matthew Passion, and his celebrated performance as Platée on TDK.